x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-to-Take-Control-of-the-Mouse.md

 Reading this log and watching the video together may help make the material more clear.

+NOTICE: The video covers the code for UE 5.2, and it has been updated some in UE 5.5.
+The concepts are the same but the code is a bit different.
+These updated notes cover the code as of UE 5.5.

 This tutorial will show you how to take full control over the mouse and input mode in your Lyra-based game.